NIX Kernel

 sysctl - Set via sysctl dev.parport.default.spintime = 560

 Defaults come from compiled in defaults or sysctl.conf.
-Edit /etc/sysctl.conf
+Edit /etc/sysctl.conf to make a persistent change.

 - Best practice for editing, append to bottom and comment section as user overrides.